AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-after his morning devotions Ambrose studied the Scriptures, chiefly by the aid of the Greek commentators, and especially of Origen and Hippolytus, and of Didymus and Basil.[^364] Three of these at least were Universalists. \"Perhaps his most original book is '0n the Blessing of Death,' in which he takes a singularly mild view of the punishment of the wicked, expresses his belief in a purifying fire, and argues that whatever that punishment be, it is a state distinctly preferable to a sinful life.
-His eschatology was deeply influenced by the larger hopes of Origen.\"[^365]
+after his morning devotions Ambrose studied the Scriptures, chiefly by the aid of the Greek commentators, and especially of Origen and Hippolytus, and of Didymus and Basil.[^364] Three of these at least were Universalists.
+"Perhaps his most original book is '0n the Blessing of Death,' in which he takes a singularly mild view of the punishment of the wicked, expresses his belief in a purifying fire, and argues that whatever that punishment be, it is a state distinctly preferable to a sinful life.
+His eschatology was deeply influenced by the larger hopes of Origen."[^365]

 The language of Ambrose in his comments on Ps.
 118, is as follows:
-\"Dives in the Gospel, although a sinner, is pressed with penal agonies, that he may escape the sooner.\"[^366] ...
-Again: \"Those who do not come to the first, but are reserved for the second resurrection, shall be burned till they fill up the times between the first and second resurrection, or should they not have done so, will remain longer in punishment.\"
+"Dives in the Gospel, although a sinner, is pressed with penal agonies, that he may escape the sooner."[^366] ...
+Again: "Those who do not come to the first, but are reserved for the second resurrection, shall be burned till they fill up the times between the first and second resurrection, or should they not have done so, will remain longer in punishment."

 The Ambrosiaster is by an unknown author, anciently erroneously supposed to be Ambrose, as it was bound with the works of this father.
 On I Cor.
-15:28, the Ambrosiaster says: \"This is implied in the Savior\'s subjecting himself to the Father; this is involved in God\'s being all in all, namely, when every creature learns that Christ is his head, and that God the Father is the head of Christ, then God the Father is all in all.
-This implies that every creature thinks one and the same thing, so that every tongue of celestials, terrestials and infernals shall confess God as the great One from whom all things are derived.\" This sentiment he avows in other passages.
+15:28, the Ambrosiaster says: "This is implied in the Savior's subjecting himself to the Father; this is involved in God's being all in all, namely, when every creature learns that Christ is his head, and that God the Father is the head of Christ, then God the Father is all in all.
+This implies that every creature thinks one and the same thing, so that every tongue of celestials, terrestials and infernals shall confess God as the great One from whom all things are derived."
+This sentiment he avows in other passages.

 ## Serapion.

-Serapion, the companion of Athanasius, AD 346, says of evil; \"It is of itself nothing, nor can it in itself exist, or exist always; but it is in process of vanishing, and by vanishing proved to be unable to exist.\"[^367]
+Serapion, the companion of Athanasius, AD 346, says of evil; "It is of itself nothing, nor can it in itself exist, or exist always; but it is in process of vanishing, and by vanishing proved to be unable to exist."[^367]

 ## Macarius Magnes.

-Macarius Magnes, AD 370, says that death was ordained at the first, \"in order that, by the dissolution of the body, all the sin proceeding from the connection (of soul and body) should be totally destroyed.\"[^368]
+Macarius Magnes, AD 370, says that death was ordained at the first, "in order that, by the dissolution of the body, all the sin proceeding from the connection (of soul and body) should be totally destroyed."[^368]

 ## Marius Victorinus.

 Marius Victorinus, AD 360, was born in Africa, and was a famous rhetorician, whose writings abound with expressions of the faith of Universalism.
 On I Cor.
-15:28, he says: \"All things shall be rendered spiritual at the consummation of the world.
+15:28, he says: "All things shall be rendered spiritual at the consummation of the world.
 At the consummation all things shall be one....[^369] Therefore all things converted to him shall become one, i. e., spiritual; through the Son all things shall be